 Spring in Wisconsin means melting snow, lots of rain, and generally wet conditions.
 We tend to see a lot of flooded basements and sump pump issues around this time of year.
 With that in mind, we’ve put together some of the top sump pump issues and what to do if your sump pump isn’t working correctly.

-Common sump pump issues
+Common sump pump issues in Wisconsin

 One of the first things you want to do when your sump pump isn’t working is try to diagnose the problem.
 Here are a few common sump pump issues we see here at Watters…